HanHsunShih/CCICriticalStudy/Week 12.md

 ## Assignment Part 2: Journal Entry Two

 ### Conduct your own literature search and document the process
-- keywords: technology, digital, children book, preschooler, education, interaction
+- search term: technology, digital, children book, preschooler, education, interaction
-- why adaults avoid children start using technical product too early?
+- why adaults avoid children start using technical product too early? what's its pros and cons?
 - topic idea:

 "Enhancing the Reading Experience: An Examination of the Interactive Features in Digital Children's Books for Preschoolers"

 "Balancing Technology and Physical Interaction: The Role of Digital Children's Books in Supporting the Development of Preschoolers"

+- My first blog entry (300-500 words):

+## Assignment Part 2